How do I identify my credit union accounts?

 What is Privilege Pay?

 Privilege Pay can help you avoid expensive fees for insufficient funds.
 It is designed to be used if you unintentionally do not have enough funds in either your checking account or through other overdraft sources.
 A fee is assessed for each Privilege Pay item covered (ATM transactions are not eligible for Privilege Pay).
-There is a $500 maximum limit, including Privilege Pay item fees, which are presently $30.00 per item.
+There is a $500 maximum limit, including Privilege Pay item fees.
+Please see our Fee Schedule for current fee information.

 Why didn’t my overdraft protection work when I had money in my savings account?

 Due to Regulation D, the federal government limits the number of electronic transfers done from a savings account to six per month.
 The limit applies to overdraft protection transfers done from a savings account, so it is possible you may have been at your six maximum when your transaction processed.
-For added peace of mind, consider setting up overdraft protection first from a line-of-credit (Readi-cash or home equity line of credit, if you have one), then from a savings account, as line of credit transfers are not limited by Regulation D. As an additional reminder, a $3.00 fee is charged for each overdraft made from a savings account to a checking account.
+For added peace of mind, consider setting up overdraft protection first from a line-of-credit (Readi-cash or home equity line of credit, if you have one), then from a savings account, as line of credit transfers are not limited by Regulation D. Please see our Fee Schedule for the current fee charged when an overdraft is made from a savings account to a checking account.

 If my Visa Debit or credit card is expiring, when can I expect a new card to arrive?